 Firstly, turning your hips will help you drive your shin bone through your target.
 If you throw a kick upwards, the momentum of the kick will slide up your opponent’s body, instead of driving in.
 This will help you focus the impact point on a single target, causing much more damage.

-Additionally, the turning your hips also drives your leg forward, which generates more power.
+Additionally, turning your hips also drives your leg forward, which generates more power.
 Not only are you focusing your power by turning your hip in, but it also helps create more power because of the momentum generated from the hip drive.

 Using your hips is similar to boxing, and how you generate far more power in your hooks and punches when you turn your hips before your release the punch.